shadowman-lab/Ansible-Development/devspaces/README.md

 podman build --tag YOURIMAGENAMEANDTAG -f Containerfile

-to modify your existing EE to work in CodeReady workspaces.
+to modify your existing EE to work in Dev Spaces.
 Then push the image to your container registry.
 Utilize the devfile.yaml and adjust for your registry and image

 # Set Up Git Config: